moddroid94/spotify-desk-thing/README.md

 for now is just the player, controlling a single device, hardcoded, which is the string "SAMWIN", have fun with that leak.

+it uses pylette to select the colors for the ui bg and iconsbg and the luminance check to change the icons color

-updates the ui every 1s, if it's playing , otherwise u need to do smth! (like a click)
+updates the ui every 1s, if it's playing , otherwise every 5s, idk the rate limit, wasn't able to find them, so until works it is what it is.

 You'll need to set spotipy variables into a credentials.py file into the src folder of the project.